 If you don’t have many invoicing needs, or you’re willing to upgrade to Xero’s $37 monthly plan, we think their accounting software can be a solid choice.

 QuickBooks Self-Employed includes a mileage tracker that significantly simplifies this aspect of a freelancer’s expenses.
 You’ll also find that this product allows you to track both personal and business expenses, a rare find in business accounting software.

 Seeing as they’re both Intuit products, QuickBooks Self-Employed integrates seamlessly with TurboTax.
 However, there aren’t very many other non-Intuit integrations available.
 Additionally, QuickBooks Self-Employed has limited reporting and invoicing functions.

-All told, QuickBooks Self-Employed is an outstanding option for freelancers, contractors, and single-person LLCs.
+All told, QuickBooks Self-Employed is an option for freelancers, contractors, and single-person LLCs.
 If you need more robust features but everything else about QuickBooks Self-Employed sounds good, you might want to check out one of their other products (more on this shortly…).

+One of the biggest calling cards of QuickBooks Online is its hundreds of integrations with popular apps.
 Additionally, QuickBooks Online also delivers a wide variety of data reports.
-It also includes a mileage tracker at all subscription levels and a time tracker in the $50 per month plan and above.
+It also includes a mileage tracker at all subscription levels and a time tracker in the $55 per month plan and above.

 Even for single-person businesses, accounting software has significant value because it helps develop the separation of business and personal assets that’s so vital to maintaining the corporate veil.
-For multi-member businesses with employees, an accounting system is something you simply cannot operate without.
+For multi-member businesses with employees, an accounting system is something you simply can’t operate without.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.